thegrumpysnail/adapter-lambda/README.md

 # @thegrumpysnail/adapter-lambda

 Based off of the [Node Server Adapter](https://kit.svelte.dev/docs/adapter-node) and designed to be used with [serverless](https://www.npmjs.com/package/serverless).
+Some inspiration was also taken from [svelte-adapter-lambda](https://github.com/tessellator/sveltekit-adapter-lambda).

 ## Installation